mfaisal0678/MFCMAPI/README.md

 # You can now perform a number of things on a profile using the MFCMAPI tool:

-  Save MAPI properties of an Item
+  Save MAPI properties of an Item.

-  Check permissions on a folder
+  Check permissions on a folder.

-  Check Public Folders
+  Check Public Folders.

-  View .MSG or perform Conversions
+  View .MSG or perform Conversions.

-  View Message Attachments
+  View Message Attachments.

   Check rules in the Mailbox.